Ethel Ogden: Life and career

 Sarah Ethel Ogden was born in Sackville, New Brunswick, in 1869 to shipbuilder and mill owner William Ogden and Alice Chase Barnes.
 The eldest of three sisters, Ogden grew up within an artistic family.
 Her mother, Alice Chase Barnes studied art in the first class of the Mount Allison University Female Academy, known as the Ladies' College, receiving a Token of Merit in 1857.
 She went on to teach in the art department from 1859 to 1863.

 Ogden enrolled at the Mount Allison Ladies' College in 1883 at the age of fourteen.
 In 1888, she left the Ladies' College for the Owens Art Institution in Saint John, New Brunswick where she studied with Montreal artist, John Hammond.
 Citing financial difficulties, the Owens Art Institution closed in 1892 and its significant teaching collection was transferred to Mount Allison where John Hammond was hired as head of the art department.
 There is evidence to suggest that it was Ogden who brought forward the idea of transferring the Owens Art Institution collection to Mount Allison, which resulted in the establishment of the Owens Art Gallery.

 In 1893, Ogden returned to the Ladies' College to complete her final year of study and in the same year also began teaching.
 The following year she was appointed to a full-time teaching position.

 Ogden painted primarily landscapes and still lifes, including floral studies.
 Her painting style is described by curator Gemey Kelly as, "modernist", noting how the artist's handling of paint serves to "partially break down the function of the paint as purely representational, drawing attention to its mass and materiality."

 In 1897, Ogden exhibited a painting in the Women's Art Association of Canada exhibition at Roberts' Gallery in Toronto, ON.

 Ogden died in Sackville in 1902 of phthisis at the age of 32.

 Ogden's work and contributions have been brought to light through recent research, scholarship and exhibitions.
 Her work has been the subject of two significant exhibitions.
 The first, Ethel Ogden curated by Gemey Kelly and Fredette Frame was presented at the Owens Art Gallery at Mount Allison University in 1999.
 The second, The Matter at Hand: Paintings and Hand-painted China by Ethel Ogden, curated by Gemey Kelly and Jane Tisdale was presented at the Owens Art Gallery in 2018.
 Ethel Ogden's hand-painted china was examined in the exhibition, Ethel Ogden & Greta Ogden: Painted Porcelain 1889-1938, curated by Jane Tisdale in 2011.

 Ogden's sisters, Greta Submit Ogden (1875-1939) and Mary Haliburton (Burtie) Ogden (1878-1941) also pursued the arts.
-Greta Ogden studied and taught art at the Ladies' College while Mary Haliburton Ogden studied music.
+Greta Ogden studied and taught art at the Ladies' College and became a pioneer in the field of arts-based occupational therapy.
+Mary Haliburton Ogden studied music.

 The Ogden Memorial Prize established in memory of Ogden, her mother Alice Chase Barnes, and sister Greta Submit is awarded each year to a student in Fine Arts at Mount Allison University.